cebi101/YemekStes/README.md

 YemekStes is a Java-based food ordering system developed using OOP principles.
 The project demonstrates encapsulation, inheritance, abstraction, and polymorphism.
 JUnit is used for unit testing, and Maven is used for build management.
+This project includes unit testing with JUnit 5.